I’m just going to say it: Homework is a thorn in the side for parents raising neurodivergent kids. In case you haven’t experienced it, let me explain:

 Prior to being developmentally ready for independent work, the only homework that I believe should be assigned is nightly reading with a parent, adult family member, or older sibling.
 Reading with someone builds connection, imagination, attention span, and social comprehension skills that create feelings of security and confidence, which both lead to a love of learning.

-When Are Students Ready For Homework?
+So, When Are Students Ready For Homework?

 The benefit of homework is in the extra practice that leads to the mastery of a concept, either academic or organizational, and higher confidence of that skill when the student returns to school the following day.
-In order to do homework independently, students must have solid executive functioning.
+In order to do homework independently, students must have solid-ish executive functioning.

 During the elementary years, it’s expected for parents to help their child with homework.
 Children’s attention spans and fine motor skills are still developing so they all need support to remain seated and complete work.
 (Herein lies the argument for no homework at all until a child’s ability to sit, focus, and write are independent.)
-While homework is given in the elementary years to master reading, writing, and math skills, homework for fifth graders and beyond should focus on executive functioning skills.
+While homework is given in the elementary years to master reading, writing, and math skills, homework for fourth/fifth graders and beyond should focus on executive functioning skills.

 Our executive functioning encompasses our planning, organizing, initiating, attending, shifting focus, and our execution of tasks.
 We need these skills to turn our ideas into plans and actions.
 Our executive functioning center, located on the frontal lobe of our brain, does not fully develop until our mid-twenties.
 When we assign homework to pre-teens and teenagers without also teaching them how to organize and execute the work, we are doing them a huge disservice.